JRB-y/RoleManager/README.md

 ## Installation

-1 - To install Jrb Role Manager:
+1 - To install the pasckage:

 ```shell
 composer require jrb-y/role-manager